 Broadside accidents are usually caused by another driver’s negligence, including:

 - Making an improper left turn.
 A driver who turns left without checking to see if the intersection is clear can strike a car continuing forward, spinning the car with the right of way and forcing it into oncoming traffic.

 - Running a red light.
 A driver who does not stop at a traffic signal may collide with another car with such speed that it forces the broadsided vehicle to roll over, causing it to strike other cars, light poles, guardrails, or leave the road completely.

 - Making mistakes.
 Drivers may cause a crash because they misjudge the amount of space between vehicles, miscalculate the amount of time it takes to cross an intersection, or fail to understand traffic signals.
 Others may miss traffic cues because they are distracted by cellphones or other non-driving activities.

 - Driving while impaired.
 Drunk and drugged driving are often factors in broadside collisions.
 Since impaired drivers typically do not brake before a collision, victims in these accidents may be hit with such force that they are partially or completely ejected from the vehicle.

 If you or someone you love suffered injuries in a T-bone crash, you may be able to collect compensation for your medical costs, loss of income, and pain and suffering.
-Our car accident lawyers can determine who had the right of way and help you with a fair recovery.
+Our motor vehicle accident attorneys can determine who had the right of way and help you with a fair recovery.
 Contact Kirshenbaum & Kirshenbaum via our online contact form today to schedule a car accident consultation at no cost to you.